Mintbase/Grants-Program/applications/nano-store.md

 | 4. | NEAR chain integration | Modules X, Y & Z of our custom chain will interact in such a way...
 (Please describe the deliverable here as detailed as possible) |

-### Milestone 5 Example — Product Promotion, Dashboard to setup printer & collections
+### Milestone 5 — Product Promotion, Dashboard to setup printer & collections

 - **Estimated duration:** 1 month
 - **FTE:**  1